It’s every guy’s dream.

 So intelligent but so unstable on the emotional front.

 This next girl is very stable.
 She really works on her personal development a lot.

 You connect on that level completely but there is no energy.
-No spark.

 You end up friends and support each other.

 I think you’re starting to see the pattern here right?
 You’re looking for the ideal girl.
 The girl who embodies everything you love in a girl.

 But try and try as you might you never seem to find her.

 Did you notice something about that list I gave you at the start?

 You see, you want to have it all but there is nobody out there who has it all.